grpc/proposal/L126-core-add-alts-google-call-credentials.md

 value into their standard call.
 For this addition, the proposed struct `GoogleDefaultCredentialsOptions` will hold a boolean that will be default to false.
-Callers of the GoogleDefaultCredentials() API will be able to set use_alts to false value, if required to indicate the request for the underlying bound token call credentials.
+Callers of the GoogleDefaultCredentials() API will be able to set use_alts_call_credentials to false value, if required to indicate the request for the underlying bound token call credentials.

+### C++ Changes

 ```c++
 struct GoogleDefaultCredentialsOptions {